howdyai/botkit-starter-slack/readme.md

 Next, get a Botkit Studio token [from your Botkit developer account](https://studio.botkit.ai/)

-Now, run your bot from the command line with your new tokens:

-`clientId=<MY SLACK TOKEN> clientSecret=<my client secret> PORT=<3000> studio_token=<MY BOTKIT STUDIO TOKEN> node bot.js`
+Update the `.env` file with your newly acquired tokens.

+Launch your bot application by typing:

+`node .`

 Now, visit your new bot's login page: http://localhost:3000/login

 Once successfully logged in, your bot should connect to Slack AND Botkit Studio and leap into action!

-Continue your journey to becoming a champion botmaster by [reading the Botkit Studio SDK documentation here.](https://github.com/howdyai/botkit/blob/master/readme-studio.md)
+Continue your journey to becoming a champion botmaster by [reading the Botkit Studio SDK documentation here.](https://github.com/howdyai/botkit/blob/master/docs/dreadme-studio.md)

 ### Extend This Bot